CAT is the first & only aquaculture technology organization

 CAT is the first and only aquaculture research organization positioned to deliver revolutionary genome editing technology to producers in the aquaculture industry.

 Genome editing allows the improvement of traits that couldn’t be changed before.
+Our world-class team and facilities enable us to create custom genome-edited lines for any trait or species.

 Why do we need genome editing?